jecki/DHParser/documentation_src/manuals/05_testing.rst

 Next, we define the finalize-method.
-This might be surprising at first, because after the AST has been run through all visitor-methods the tree should only consist of HTML-nodes already.
+This might be surprising at first, because after the AST has been run through all visitor-methods the tree should only consist of HTML-nodes, already.
 This, however, is only true if we serve complete documents to our processing-pipeline.
 But during unit-testing, we only serve snippets of documents to the pipeline in most cases.
 Thus, we cannot assume that the visitor-method of the root-node of complete documents